I have posted a few times here about a rich dataset that I have. Here is what it looks like. Click on each picture to enlarge.

 First off, I went to https://earthquake.usgs.gov for the earthquake data.
 (Thanks to Joe Ritrovato for the link.)

 I wanted to look particularly at all earthquakes of any depth between Jan 1, 1975 and Jan 1, 2005.
 Those years were chosen, because a uniform seismograph was finally used through out the world by the mid-1970's, and hydraulic fracturing with its associated quakes was not yet in widespread practice.
+The search was further restricted to earthquakes of magnitude greater than 5.5, following this system of what counts as a serious earthquake.
+(Some lower limit to the magnitudes was necessitated by the search limit on the USGS site.)

 Here is what my search looked like (be sure to also choose earthquakes only below the fold):